 Male

 Just arrived!
 These 2 youngsters are the remaining 2 Q puppies we were unable to get last September from a litter living in miserable circumstances (we got 4 at that time – Quimby, then Quartz, Queso, and Quail).
-Quaid and Quiz are now 6 months old or so – Quaid is red and white, Quiz is black and white – and both are quickly adjusting to the good life.
+Quaid and Quiz are now 6 months old or so – Quiz is red and white, Quaid is black and white – and both are quickly adjusting to the good life.
 They will be happiest separated so won’t be adopted as a pair. 🙂 More info coming soon!

 Quiz